ntua-el20069/oceanos-visualization-2024/README.md

 5. [Styles](https://github.com/ntua-el20069/oceanos-visualization-2024/blob/reverse-server/static/styles/styles.css) <br>
         - Here you can change the text (font) size for visualization by changing the variable `--textSize`.

-## Local visualization test
+## Visualization test
-To run the visualization follow the steps below:

 1. Git clone the repo
-2. Make a virtual environment as specified here [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)
-3. Install dependencies (`requirements.txt`) as specified in the link above (if anything throws error try removing it from `requirements.txt` - some dependencies are unnecessary)
-4. Run in a terminal the command `ngrok start oceanos` (after you follow the instructions for ngrok)
-5. Run in a terminal the `server.py` python file for the ngrok server (it is actually the code that will run in raspberry and send messages to client)
-6. Run `App.py` for the visualization
-7. Run `client.py` to receive data as client PC
-8. (Oprtional) If you want to run the program as a startup application (exactly after boot) you should copy the `.desktop` files which are in the `desktop` folder and paste them inside directory `~/.config/autostart` (in most Unix based systems) (and check that these files have execution permission)

-(The visualization `App.py` can work without running ngrok and server)

-## Raspberry Pi visualization test
-1. Git clone the repo (if not cloned yet)
-2. Try running `App.py` and `send_messages.py` (to see import errors)
-3. pip install all reported dependencies (continue until you do not have import errors)
-4. In Raspberry, run in a terminal the command `ngrok start oceanos` (after you follow the instructions for ngrok)
-5. In Raspberry Pi, run `App.py` for the visualization and `server.py` to send the data to client PC
-6. In another computer, run in a terminal the `client.py` python file to receive data as a client
-7. (Oprtional) If you want to run the program as a startup application (exactly after boot) you should copy the files: `virtualization.desktop` and `firefox.desktop` and `send.desktop` and `ngrok.desktop` which are in the `desktop` folder and paste them inside directory `~/.config/autostart` (in Raspberry Pi) (and check that these files have execution permission). <strong>Important!</strong> change the comments to use the correct `Exec` configuration in `.desktop` files.

 ```bash
 git clone https://github.com/ntua-el20069/oceanos-visualization-2024.git
 cd oceanos-visualization-2024/
 ```
-Possible alternative for step 3:
+2. (Optional) Make a virtual environment as specified here [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) and activate it.
+3. Try installing dependencies with this command
 ```bash
 pip install flask pandas requests
 ```
+Try running `App.py` and `server.py`.
+If they run OK move to the next step.
+If you see import errors, pip install all reported dependencies (continue until you do not have import errors).
+Alternatively, you can install dependencies (`requirements.txt`) as specified in the venv link above (if anything throws error try removing it from `requirements.txt` - some dependencies are unnecessary)
+4. Run in a terminal the command `ngrok start oceanos` (after you follow the instructions for ngrok)
+5. Run in a terminal the `server.py` python file for the ngrok server (it is actually the code that will run in raspberry and send data to client)
+6. Run `App.py` for the visualization
+7. Run `client.py` (maybe in another PC) to receive data as client PC
+8. (Optional) If you want to run the program as a startup application (exactly after boot) you should copy the files: `virtualization.desktop` and `firefox.desktop` and `send.desktop` and `ngrok.desktop` which are in the `desktop` folder and paste them inside directory `~/.config/autostart` (in Raspberry Pi) (and check that these files have execution permission). <strong>Important!</strong> change the comments to use the correct `Exec` configuration in `.desktop` files.

+(The visualization `App.py` can work without running ngrok and server)

 ## ToDos for Correct Visualization Check (ensure continuous visualization)